Call for papers

 University of Macau

-We are pleased to announce the Call for Papers for the 4th International Conference on Cognitive Research on Translation, Interpreting and Language Acquisition, to be held on 3-4 November 2017 at Beijing Foreign Studies University, Beijing, China.
+We are pleased to announce the Call for Papers for the 4th International Conference on Cognitive Research on Translation and Interpreting, to be held on 3-4 November 2017 at Beijing Foreign Studies University, Beijing, China.
 The first three conferences were held in 2014, 2015 and 2016 respectively, by the Centre for Studies of Translation, Interpreting and Cognition (CSTIC) at University of Macau.
 This is the first time this conference will be hosted outside Macau.

-This conference will provide an international forum for the presentation and discussion of up-to-date cognitive research on translation, interpreting and language acquisition.
+This conference will provide an international forum for the presentation and discussion of up-to-date cognitive research on translation and interpreting.
 High quality research contributions describing original and unpublished results of conceptual, constructive, empirical, experimental, or theoretical work are cordially invited for presentation at the conference.

 We are now inviting proposals for 30-minute presentations (20 minutes for presentation and 10 minutes for discussion), addressing one of the following themes:

 - Cognitive linguistics in translation/interpreting as bilingual processing

 - Cognitive processes of second language learning